Synclavier/Documentation/User Documentation/9 Folders Manual (blue)/Readme.txt

 Manfred Waluga  10/2021

-25.10.2021 - Thank you Danny Weijermans for sending me the missing Chapter 3 from the Folder "Sequence Editing from the Keyboard"!
+25.10.2021 - Thank you Danny Weijermans for sending me the missing Chapter 3 from the Folder "Sequence Editing from Keyboard"!